Monmouth Wyedean Catenians

 About our Circle

-Monmouth Wyedean Circle was inaugurated in 2016, becoming the first new circle in Province 12 for 48 years.
-It is the only circle in Province 12 that lies in both England and Wales.
-Our current roll has 20 members drawn from a wide and largely rural area centred on Monmouthshire, the Wye Valley Area of Outstanding Natural Beauty and the Forest of Dean in Gloucestershire.
-We also have members living in Bath, Bicester, Herefordshire and Powys.
+Monmouth Wyedean Circle was inaugurated in April 2016, becoming the first new circle in Province 12 for 48 years.
+Our current roll has members drawn from a wide and largely rural area centred on Monmouthshire, the Wye Valley Area of Outstanding Natural Beauty and the Forest of Dean in Gloucestershire.
+In the wider area, we have joint members living in Bath, Bicester, Herefordshire and Powys.
+Our membership also boasts a healthy Scottish and Irish heritage!

-We visit and receive vistors from other Circles.
+We welcome vistors from other Circles.
 Our social calendar traditionally includes dining with ladies, family visits to places of interest, theatres and walks and these are open to friends.
-So we have visited Harvington Hall in Worcestershire notable for its seven priest-holes, the Royal Mint at Llantrissant, the seminary at St. Mary's College Oscot, the Black Country Living Museum in Dudley and Tredegar House and Orangery in Newport.
+So far we have visited Harvington Hall in Worcestershire notable for its seven priest-holes, the Royal Mint at Llantrissant, the seminary at St. Mary's College Oscot, the Black Country Living Museum in Dudley and Tredegar House and Orangery in Newport.

-In addition we have had a number of guest speakers including Gerald Davies CBE DL of the Welsh Rugby Union and the British Lions, Andrew Blake of the Wye Valley Area of Outstanding Natural Beauty, and representatives of various local charities that we support.
-We host an annual Provincial St. Patrick's Race Night in March, an annual Clergy Night for our parish priests, and annual Masses for Vocations and for Deceased Catenians.
+In addition we have had a number of guest speakers including Sir Gerald Davies CBE DL of the Welsh Rugby Union and the British Lions, Andrew Blake of the Wye Valley Area of Outstanding Natural Beauty, and representatives of various local charities that we support.
+We host an annual Provincial Race Night in April, an annual Clergy Meal for our priests, and annual Masses for Vocations and for Deceased Catenians.

-We would love to welcome any visiting Catenians and on Ladies Nights with their ladies, and to hear from any gentlemen interested in joining or hearing more about us (details of how to contact us below).
+We love to welcome any visiting Catenians with their ladies, and to hear from any gentlemen interested in joining or hearing more about us (details of how to contact us below).

 The Coronavirus pandemic

 2020-2021 was like no other year, with no formal meetings for months at National, Provincial or Circle level other than by Zoom, when virtual meetings became the order of the day for most Circles.
-The arrangement did allow members to “visit” other Circles in GB, Australia, India, South Africa, Bangladesh, Zimbabwe, Ireland, Malta, Jersey and Guernsey.
+The internet did allow members to “visit” other Circles not only in GB, but also worldwide!

-Mass was celebrated for much of the year streamed on-line without congregations.
-The National Conference due to take place in 2020 in Edinburgh was cancelled and in May 2021 was conducted by Zoom.
-There is no doubt that the pandemic has caused major problems for the Association, Circles and venues.
-Equally, while Zoom has held us together, there is nothing as good as meeting with colleagues over a glass of wine.
-Happily, we were able to resume face to face meetings at our usual venue from August 2021.
+Parish Mass was celebrated for much of the year streamed on-line without congregations.
+National Conference, due to take place in 2020 in Edinburgh, was cancelled and in May 2021 was conducted by Zoom.
+There is no doubt that the pandemic has caused major problems for the Church, the Association, Circles and venues.
+Equally, while Zoom has held us together, there is nothing as good as meeting with colleagues with a meal and a glass of wine.
+Happily, we were able to resume both face to face Mass and meetings from August 2021.
+However, Brexit, the pandemic and the Russia-Ukraine and the Middle East wars have all conspired to cause a huge challenge, in which energy, fuel and food costs have led to increases in the cost of traveling, accommodation and meals.
+In order to maintain being a Catenian affordable, we continue our commitment to keep our costs down.

 Our Formation as Monmouth Wyedean Group 932